Frequently Asked Questions

 Adolesco Prep is a registered non-profit organization formed in Louisiana and is in the process of seeking 501(c)(3) status from the IRS.

 16. Are colleges accepting students from University-Model® schools?

 Students from the original University-Model® school in Arlington, Texas, which has been in operation since 1993, have had no difficulty in gaining entrance to colleges and universities nationwide.
 In fact, the majority of graduates have been awarded scholarships for academic achievement, student leadership, and athletic or artistic ability.
 UM® schools stay informed on the current and projected entrance requirements of major four-year universities.
 This allows school officials to be sure that the course offerings are meeting or exceeding college standards.
 In addition, UM® students are attractive to colleges because of their strong work ethic, successful study habits, leadership skills, and character as demonstrated through various student activities - academic, athletic, artistic, and governmental.

-17. What grades will be offered?
+17. What grades are offered?

 18. Are you accredited?